SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 >**Info:** The relation between the time parameters should be the following: renewal timeout < token timespan < absolute timeout.
 The recommended setting for renewal timeout is approximately half of the absolute timeout.

-During the session token renewal the previously provided token is revoked and a new one is provided.
-The parameter `Renewal token delay` defines the delay used to make this process smooth and not disturbing for the user.
-The old token is still valid for this period (1 minute by default) so both tokens, old and new one, are accepted by {{< product-c8y-iot >}}.
+During the session token renewal the previous token is revoked and a new one is provided.
+The parameter `renewal token delay` defines the delay used to make this process smooth and not disturbing for the user.
+The old token is still valid for this period (1 minute by default).
+This way both tokens, old and new, are accepted by {{< product-c8y-iot >}}.
 This parameter is only configurable on platform level and cannot be modified by the tenant administrator.

 <a name="token-settings"></a>
 #### Token and cookie settings